 As a general rule, in PWC, features less than 0.3 \(m\) are unlikely to make a difference and should be removed at your discretion.

-SimScales LBM solver deals with small gaps in geometry very well so water tightness is not required, however, if a gap is significant, and fluid can freely pass through then you can expect the solver to solve the simulation, however, you cannot expect that this will not affect results.
+SimScale’s LBM solver deals with small gaps in geometry very well so water tightness is not required, however, if a gap is significant, and fluid can freely pass through, you can expect the solver to solve the simulation.
+This may affect results, however.
 This is particularly important if the gap is located near the region of interest.
-These gaps could be missing faces, or even that a building is not intersecting the topology and is, therefore, hovering over the surface allowing fluid under it.
+These gaps could be missing faces or even that a building is not intersecting the topology and is, therefore, hovering over the surface allowing fluid under it.

 Screens, Trees, and Vegetation

-The above images show clearly the difference between the two, and what is and isn’t acceptable.
+The above figures clearly show the difference between the two, and what is and isn’t acceptable.

-Screens can be represented as thin 3D volumes, however, to ensure that the screen is correctly modelled the mesh should have at least one cell in its volume.
-Therefore, the user should consider the actual depth of the volume, as a very thin volume will require an extreme refinement and will is likely to increase the solve cost by an order of magnitude.
+Screens can be represented as thin 3D volumes.
+To ensure that the screen is correctly modeled however, the mesh should have at least one cell in its volume.
+Therefore, the user should consider the actual depth of the volume, as a very thin volume will require an extreme refinement and is likely to increase the solving cost by an order of magnitude.
 In most cases, a thicker than physical volume is acceptable to model through-plane effects correctly, and only in-plane effects are likely to see any reduction in accuracy.